aryanrajtrangham/Courses_from_priyanshu/Docker.md

 - Using a Raft implementation, the managers maintain a consistent internal state of the entire swarm and all the services running on it.
 - Swarm comes with it's own fault tolerance features.
-- Docker recommends implement an odd number of nodes according to organisation's high-availability requirements.
+- Docker recommends implement an odd number of nodes according to organization's high-availability requirements.
 - An N manager cluster tolerates the loss of at most (N-1)/2 managers.